bpherrick/mightiest-velociraptor-4895a/content/pages/rejoice.you.are.a.threat.md

 ---
-title: 'Rejoice, You Are a Threat.'
+title: 'Rejoice, you are a threat.'
 subtitle: '"Rejoice, you are a threat".
 Interesting choice for a family motto, eh?'
 seo:
   title: ''